A Guide To Carbon Monoxide Poisoning Claims

 Your landlord also needs to fit a carbon monoxide alarm in any room that is used wholly or partly as living accommodation, which also has any appliance that burns, or is capable of burning, solid fuel.

 This does not include oil or gas boilers, but it does include open fires, as well as coral and log burning stoves.
 These alarms need to be checked on the day a new tenancy begins.
-If your landlord has not complied with the above, you will be able to launch a compensation claim.
+You could launch a compensation claim if your landlord has not taken these steps.

 If you live in rental accommodation that has been provided by the council or a housing association, the same rules apply.
 If the council or any other government department has acted negligently, and you have suffered carbon monoxide poisoning as a result, you will be able to claim a compensation payout.